ChrisCooperBand are an Indie/Folk/Rock band originally from Scunthorpe, North Lincolnshire.

-With a sets worth of brand new songs in the bag the band have undertaken some low-key acoustic gigs including the ‘Northern Sky’ acoustic festival on the bill with Richard Hawley in September and support for Andy White in December 2016 to introduce these new tracks before a more extensive tour early in 2017 with the addition of Chris Logan on loan from Ramble Gamble on double bass to coincide with the release of their new album ‘The Glorious Sins’ in Summer 2017.
+With a sets worth of brand new songs in the bag the band have undertaken some low-key acoustic gigs including the ‘Northern Sky’ acoustic festival on the bill with Richard Hawley in September and support for Andy White in December 2016 to introduce these new tracks before a more extensive tour throughout 2017 with the addition of Chris Logan on loan from Ramble Gamble on double bass to coincide with the release of their new album ‘The Glorious Sins’ in early 2018.

 A new single ’13’ was dropped on an unsuspecting audience at the beginning of June and this track from the forthcoming album ‘The Glorious Sins’ is available as a free download from our shop!